Tensor SVD: Statistical and Computational Limits: Tensor SVD: Methodology

+Intuitively speaking, the MLE seeks the best rank-($r_1, r_2, r_3$) approximation for $\Y$ in Frobenius norm.
+By Theorems 4.1 and 4.2 in \cite{de2000best}, MLE can be equivalently written as

 As we will illustrate later in Section \ref{sec:theory}, such estimators achieve optimal rate of convergence in estimation errors.
-On the other hand, \eqref{eq:mle} is non-convex, computationally NP-hard even when $r=1$ (see, e.g., \citep{hillar2013most}), which may not be applicable in practice.
+On the other hand, \eqref{eq:mle} is non-convex and computationally NP-hard even when $r=1$ (see, e.g., \citep{hillar2013most}).
+Then MLE may not be applicable in practice.

 To overcome the computational difficulties of MLE, we consider a version of higher order orthogonal iteration (HOOI) \cite{de2000best}.
-The procedure includes three steps: spectral initialization, power iteration and tensor projection.
-The first two steps produce optimal estimation of loadings $U_1, U_2, U_3$.
-The final step yields an optimal estimator of the underlying low rank tensor $\X$.
-It is helpful for us to present the procedure of HOOI in details as follows. \begin{enumerate} \item[Step 1] (Spectral initialization) Since each loading, $U_1, U_2, U_3$, respectively represents the singular subspace of each matricizations of the original low-rank tensor $\X$, matricization followed by singular value decomposition (SVD) provides a preliminary estimator for $U_1, U_2, U_3$ for $k=1,2,3$:
+The procedure includes three steps: spectral initialization, power iteration, and tensor projection.
+The first two steps produce optimal estimations of loadings $U_1, U_2, U_3$.
+The final step yields an optimal estimator of the underlying low-rank tensor $\X$.
+It is helpful to present the procedure of HOOI in detail here. \begin{enumerate} \item[Step 1] (Spectral initialization) Since $U_1, U_2$, and $U_3$ respectively represent the singular subspaces of $\mathcal{M}_1(\X)$, $\mathcal{M}_2(\X)$, and $\mathcal{M}_3(\X)$, it is natural to perform singular value decomposition (SVD) on $\mathcal{M}_k(\Y)$ to obtain initial estimators for $U_k$:

-In fact, $\hat{U}^{(0)}_k$ is exactly the high-order SVD (HOSVD) estimator introduced by De Lathauwer, De Moor, and Vandewalle \cite{de2000multilinear}.
-As we will show later, $\hat{U}_k^{(0)}$ acts as a good starting point, but not as an optimal estimator for $U_k$. \item[Step 2] (Power Iteration) Then one can apply power iterations to refine the initializations.
-Given more rudimentary estimates $\hat{U}_2^{(t-1)}, \hat{U}_3^{(t-1)}$, $\Y$ can be denoised via mode-2 and 3 projections: $\Y\times_2 (\hat{U}_2^{(t-1)})^\top \times_3 (\hat{U}_3^{(t-1)})^\top$.
-As we will illustrate in the theoretical analysis, the mode-1 singular subspace is reserved, while the amplitude of the noise can be highly reduced after such projection.
-Thus, for $t = 1, 2, \ldots$ we specifically calculate
+In fact, $\hat{U}^{(0)}_k$ is exactly the higher order SVD (HOSVD) estimator introduced by De Lathauwer, De Moor, and Vandewalle \cite{de2000multilinear}.
+As we will show later, $\hat{U}_k^{(0)}$ serves as a good starting point but not as an optimal estimator for $U_k$. \item[Step 2] (Power Iteration) Then one applies power iterations to update the estimations.
+Given $\hat{U}_2^{(t-1)}, \hat{U}_3^{(t-1)}$, $\Y$ can be denoised via mode-2 and 3 projections: $\Y\times_2 (\hat{U}_2^{(t-1)})^\top \times_3 (\hat{U}_3^{(t-1)})^\top$.
+As we will illustrate via theoretical analysis, the mode-1 singular subspace of $\X$ is preserved while the amplitude of the noise is highly reduced after such the projection.
+Thus, for $t = 1, 2, \ldots$, we calculate

 The iteration is stopped when either the increment is no more than the tolerance $\varepsilon$, i.e.,